vendredi 23 novembre 2012

 One day, a woman walked into my life.

-I hurt her deeply with the harshest words possible.
+I hurt her deeply with the harshest words

 I pushed her away as much as I could